alexpasmantier/television/docs/user-guide/01-channels.md

 tv my-awesome-channel
 ```

-The complete channel format spec can be found below.
+The complete channel format spec can be found below and in the [channel spec reference](../reference/03-channel-spec.md).

 ## Channel specification